cygni/carbonjovi-docs/README.md

 # @CarbonJovi Documentation

+## What is @CarbonJovi
+@CarbonJovi is a slack-bot/chatbot based on an algorithm created by and implemented by Tommy Wassgren.
+The bot aims to answer questions about digital sustainability and is created as part of Cygni's Digital Sustainabilty Package from CTS 2923 (CTS means Cygni Tech Summit, a conference that Cygni has hosted for the 8th time in 2023).

 ## Who is @CarbonJovi?
 Welcome to the stage, @CarbonJovi, our AI-driven chatbot and the newest rockstar of our Slack workspace, strumming the chords of Green Software to a perfect rhythm!
 Channeling the enduring energy of Bon Jovi, this bot is on a quest to infuse our tech talk with sustainability.
 Think of @CarbonJovi as your eco-friendly coding maestro, always ready to jam with you on making our digital world a greener place.
 With a mission as clear as Bon Jovi's anthems, @CarbonJovi is all about turning code green.
 It's not just here to chat; it's here to guide, inspire, and transform the way we think about software.
 Anytime you're pondering sustainable practices, @CarbonJovi is your go-to bot, there around the clock to turn your coding queries into eco-conscious solutions.
 Let's not just hope for a greener future—let's code our way there with @CarbonJovi’s help!